swoopla/puppet-pamradius/README.md

 Usage:
 ------

-1. Set globally or locally:
+1. Must be set, globally or locally:

 		$radius_servers = [ { rad_server => "172.16.30.4", rad_secret => "azerty" },
                     		{ rad_server => "192.168.1.2", rad_secret => "qwerty" } ]

-	This can list just one, or more radius servers with their secrets to auth agaist.
+	This can list just one, or multiple radius servers along with their secrets for PAM to authenticate agaist.

+	*NOTE: Set this variable in your site.pp or somewhere else such that it's available before the template is parsed.*

-2. Just reference the module:
+2. And then just reference the module:

 		include pamradius